Sometimes there are these moments you can nearly see yourself from a third person point of view.

-Like when you're up early and driving somewhere far away to do something risky and you’re the only car on the road.
+- Like when you're up early and driving somewhere far away to do something risky and you’re the only car on the road.

-Like when you're sitting at a coffee shop and you've got a list of things you're knocking out one by one.
+- Like when you're sitting at a coffee shop and you've got a list of things you're knocking out one by one.
 And you have the caffeine shakes.

-I think it’s those small moments that get us through.
+It’s those small moments that get us through.
 The reason they're often found in montages is because they can sometimes be boring or kind of regular unless there’s a sweet song playing.
 It takes consistent hard work to be an extraordinary person.
 It means you have to trust the process.

 And wake up and do it again tomorrow.